bentomhall/nih-system/homebrewery/world/player-options.md

 ### Skill Tricks
 At 4th level, you have learned the Craft Apprentice skill trick.
 At 8th level, you learn your choice of Medic, Trap Finder, or Tumble (even if you would not otherwise qualify).
 At 12th level, you learn your choice of Find Weakness or Sunder.

+In addition, you learn one other skill trick that you qualify for.

 ### Extra Attack
 Starting at 5th level, you can attack twice instead of once when you take the Attack action on your turn.